cisco-open/terraform-provider-meraki/docs/resources/networks_sm_devices_modify_tags.md

 - `id` (String) The Meraki Id of the device record.
 - `serial` (String) The device serial.
-- `tags` (List of String) An array of tags associated with the device.
+- `tags` (Set of String) An array of tags associated with the device.
 - `wifi_mac` (String) The MAC of the device.